-If the admins want to provide a grader that takes care of reading the input and writing the output (so that the contestants only need to write one or more functions), they must provide three managers, called grader.c, grader.cpp and grader.pas.
-If header files are needed, they can be provided with names task\name.h or task\namelib.pas.
+If the admins want to provide a grader that takes care of reading the input and writing the output (so that the contestants only need to write one or more functions), they must provide a manager for each allowed language, called grader.ext, where ext is the standard extension of a source file in that language.
+If header files for C/C++ or Pascal are needed, they can be provided with names task\name.h or task\namelib.pas.
+See the end of the section for specific issues of Java.

 If the output is compared with a diff, the outcome will be a float, 0.0 if the output is not correct, 1.0 if it is.
-If the output is validated by a comparator, you need to provide a manager called checker that is an executable taking three arguments: input, correct output and contestant's output and that must write on standard output the outcome

-(that is going to be used by the score type, usually a float between 0.0 and 1.0), and on standard error a message to forward to the contestant.
+If the output is validated by a comparator, you need to provide a manager called checker that is an executable taking three arguments: input, correct output and contestant's output and that must write on standard output the outcome (that is going to be used by the score type, usually a float between 0.0 and 1.0), and on standard error a message to forward to the contestant.